cxmeel/sift/README.md

 Documentation, powered by [moonwave][upliftgames/moonwave], is available at https://csqrl.github.io/sift.

+## v0.x

+For the time being, releases will remain at v0.x, and Sift should not be considered 100% stable.
+This is in line with the [Semantic Versioning 2.0.0](https://semver.org) specification.

+- Breaking changes may occur when the minor version is incremented.
+- The patch version will be incremented for additions, non-breaking changes, and bug fixes.

+This will remain the same until v1.x.

 ## Quick Start

 Sift is available from [Wally][sift/wally], [Itch.io][sift/itch.io], the [Roblox Library][sift/roblox], and [GitHub releases][sift/releases].